I'm Gonna Getcha Good!: Promotion

 Since "I'm Gonna Getcha Good!" was the lead single from a brand-new album and Twain had been out of the public eye for a while, she performed the song all over the world to promote the album (as well as the single) and get herself back into the public eye.
 Sexually suggestive images were used to brand the single and promotion started in Europe, where in Germany she performed on Wetten, dass..?, in the UK she performed at BBC, Royal Variety Show, CD:UK, and Top of the Pops.
 In Sweden she performed the single on Bingolotto and in Portugal she performed on the Herman SIC Show.
 In Italy she performed at the Festival della canzone italiana.
 Following promotion in Europe she headed to Japan where she performed at the Japan Music Festival.
-In November 2002, she headed to North America, where she performed the song for the first time at the 2002 Country Music Awards on November 6.
+In November 2002, she headed to North America, where she performed the song for the first time at the 2002 CMA Awards on November 6, her first network performance since 1999 in the region.
 In New York the song was performed on The Late Show on the album release day (November 19) and The Today Show.
 In Canada, Twain headlined the Grey Cup half time show from Edmonton, and performed "I'm Gonna Getcha Good!" and "Up!" on November 24.
-In 2003 the song was also performed on the American Music Awards in a medley with "Up!", the Early Show and Vh1 Big in '03.
+On January 13, 2003, Twain performed the single at the 30th American Music Awards, in a medley with "Up!".
+Also in 2003, Twain performed the song on the Early Show and Vh1 Big in '03 and added it to the set-list of her Up!
+Live in Chicago concert.

-Critical reception
+Critical reception and accolades

 Reception to "I'm Gonna Getcha Good!" was mostly positive, though many reviews compared the song to earlier singles.
 Billboard called the single "one catchy little puppy," though stated the song is "more a reminder of where we've been than where she's planning to take us".
 About.com called the song "pure ear candy from beginning to end".
 Entertainment Weekly gave the song a C+ grade and found Shania "softening every edge with skillful vixen-next-door charm".
+Country Universe's Ben Foster retrospectively reviewed it positively, naming it as a "prime example of classic Twain-Lange song structure at its top-notch best" and "Lange's crisp, tasteful production brilliantly underscores the catchy melody, while Twain sells the cheeky lyric with sass and swagger."
+Smooth Radio placed the song at number 7 in their ranking of Twain's ten best songs.
+Jeff Gage of Rolling Stone magazine ranked it at number 19 on their list of Twain's 20 best songs, comparing her vocal delivery to Debbie Harry on Blondie's "One Way or Another".
+Singersroom ranked the song at number four on their list of Twain's ten best songs of all time.

 At the 2003 Juno Awards, "I'm Gonna Getcha Good!" was named Country Recording of the Year.